slint-ui/slint/docs/langref/src/modules.md

 export { Button }
 ```

-In the above example, `Button` is usable from other `.slint` files, but
+In the above example, `Button` is accessible from other `.slint` files, but
 `ButtonHelper` isn't.

 It's also possible to change the name just for the purpose of exporting, without